 Our ancestors were akin to other Pacific Islanders, not only in our boat culture, but also in our coastal city-states.
 Even then, they already lived in small tightly-organized socio-political units called the barangay.
 The similarity with the word balangay was uncanny yet completely logical.
 William Henry Scott explained that each barangay was autonomous but not necessarily self-sufficient.
 It was the same with the balangay used for trading food and goods, as well as ferrying people and ideas, between islands or even within the same island.
 The barangay concept had been retained as an administrative unit until modern times.

 To me, these were the most impressive archaeological museum pieces in both the National Museum and the nearby Museum of the Filipino People.
 They bridged the gap in our history textbooks focusing mainly on the colonial era and the republic.
 It was not an encompassing empire or a central government that strung our islands together; it was the balangay.
 Water was our common ground; the same open seas that scattered islands and the rivers that cut through these islands also provided a link among groups of indigenous Filipinos.

 While continental Asians skirmished for territorial expansion on the vast open land of the world’s largest continent, ancient Filipino islanders shared with one another the open waters of the world’s largest ocean.

 Other notable archaeological finds in the Museum of the Filipino People:

-Now a warning: Be careful of the warped stairs at the Museum of the Filipino People.
-I was an inch away from completely losing my balance.
-I could’ve fallen over and smashed my skull!
+Now a warning: I was an inch away from completely losing my balance on the warped stairs at the Museum of the Filipino People.
+I could have fallen over and smashed my skull!